jarjumarvin/jekyll-now/_posts/2018-1-19-artificial1.md

 > Artificial Neural Networks or connectionist systems are computing systems inspired by the biological neural networks that constitute animal brains.

-Artificial Neural Networks **[ANN]** are systems derived from the human nervous systems.
+Artificial Neural Networks **[ANN]** are systems derived from the human (animal) nervous system.
 Their basic structure represents that of the nerve cells (neurons) which are present in the nervous systems of the human (animal) body.

 ## The Artificial Neuron